So, you wanna be rich and a successful entrepreneur? Great!

 To become a rich and successful entrepreneur is a driving factor for most people.

-And you know what, there’s nothing wrong this.
-In fact, this desire drives innovation, productivity and the conveniences we enjoy.
+And you know what, there’s nothing wrong with this.
+In fact, this desire drives innovation, productivity, and the conveniences we enjoy.

 So you wanna be rich?
 Let’s look at 13 revealing traits of the most successful entrepreneurs.

 A Quick Few Things Before We Start

 In my past two posts, I talked about:

 - 17 success principles that helped me build successful company

 - The 9 business hacks that made all the difference for me

 What’s easy to miss are the traits embedded in the 26 principles.